shovansarkarece/javascript/array.md

 # sort()
 - **The JavaScript array sort() method is used to arrange the array elements in some order.**
 - **By default, sort() method follows the ascending order.**
+- **Sorting an Array: The sort method sorts the elements of an array in place and returns the sorted array.
+By default, it sorts elements as strings.**
 ```
 let numbers=[30,55,44,20,77];
 numbers.sort()////-->By default, sort() method follows the ascending order.